wayoda/LedControl/SECURITY.md

 There will be a seperate branch for the continued version (eg. a branch 1.5.x).
 All fixes will also be applied to the master branch if applicable, so the latest version should have all the features and fixes.

-Because of several problems in versions previous to 1.5, I will not provide fixes for them.
+Because of several problems in versions older than 1.5, I will not provide fixes for them.
 Please consider updating, 1.5 is backwards compatible with older version.

 | Version | Supported          |